 The applicable redevelopment site is for a site that has greater than 75% impervious area, and

-The permittee has determined that it is not practicable to meet any of the design standards in Parts I.E.4.c.iv(A),(B), or (C).
+The permittee has determined and documented that it is not practicable to meet any of the design standards in Parts I.E.4.a.iv(A), (B), or (C).
 The permittee’s determination shall include an evaluation of the applicable redevelopment sites ability to install a control measure without reducing surface area covered with the structures.

 Constrained Redevelopment Sites Design Standard: The control measure(s) is designed to meet one of the following:

 Provide treatment of the WQCV for the area captured.
 The captured area shall be 50% or more of the impervious area of the applicable redevelopment site.

-Evaluation of the minimum drain time shall be based on the pollutant removal mechanism and functionality of the control measure implemented,
+The WQCV for the control measure(s) must be sized for the drainage area, even if it extends beyond the applicable development site.
+The minimum drain time shall be 12 hours.
+This drain time does not apply to stormwater runoff that is treated through filtration or infiltration.

-The control measure(s) is designed to provide for treatment of the 80th percentile storm event.
+The control measure(s) is designed to provide for treatment of the 80th percentile runoff storm event.
 The control measure(s) shall be designed to treat stormwater runoff in a manner expected to reduce the event mean concentration of total suspended solids (TSS) to a median value of 30 mg/L or less.
 A minimum of 50% of the applicable development area including 50% or more of the impervious area of the applicable development area shall drain to the control measure(s).
 This standard does not require that 100% of the applicable redevelopment site area be directed to control measure(s) as long as the overall removal goal is met or exceeded (e.g., providing increased removal for a smaller area), or

-(c) Infiltrate, evaporate, or evapotranspirate, through practices such as green infrastructure, a quantity of water equal to 30% of what the calculated WQCV would be if all impervious area for the applicable redevelopment site discharged without infiltration.
+Infiltrate, evaporate, or evapotranspirate, through practices such as green infrastructure, a quantity of water equal to 30% of what the calculated WQCV would be if all impervious area for the applicable redevelopment site discharged without infiltration.

-Previous Permit Term standard:
+Previous Permit Term Standard-Renewal Permittees:

-1) Applicability: The previous permit term standard is only applicable to applicable development activities where one of the following criteria are met:
+Applicability: The previous permit term standard is only applicable to applicable development activities where one of the following criteria are met:

-The control measure(s) is constructed for the applicable development site prior to July 1, 2019, which is the deadline in Part I.H to implement a postconstruction sites program.
+The control measure(s) is constructed for the applicable development site prior to the due date in Part I.H to implement a post-construction sites program.

-The control measure(s) for the applicable development site is designed and in review prior July 1, 2019, which is the deadline in Part I.H to implement a postconstruction sites program.
+The control measure(s) for the applicable development site is designed and in review prior to the due date in Part I.H to implement a post-construction sites program.

-The control measure(s) for the applicable development site is designed and approved prior to July 1, 2019, which is the deadline in Part I.H to implement a post-construction sites program.
+The control measure(s) for the applicable development site is designed and approved prior to the due date in Part I.H to implement a post-construction sites program.

-The previous permit design standard is the design approved by the permittee consistent with the CDPS Stormwater Management Plan Description submitted to the Division in accordance with the requirements of the previous permit.
+The previous permit design standard is the design approved by the permittee consistent with the CDPS Stormwater Management Plan Description submitted to the division in accordance with the requirements of the previous permit.

-Any modifications to the control measure(s) shall be consistent with the CDPS Stormwater Management Plan Description submitted to the Division in accordance with the requirements of the previous permit, or consistent with one of the control measure requirements in I.E.4.c.i(A) through (F).
+Any modifications to the control measure(s) shall be consistent with the CDPS Stormwater Management Plan Description submitted to the division in accordance with the requirements of the previous permit, or consistent with one of the control measure requirements in Part I.E.4.a.iv(A) through (H).